-Recently there has been some controversy over the work of historian Gordon Wood, one of the more famous of Bernard Bailyn’s students.
+There has been some controversy over the work of historian Gordon Wood recently, one of the more famous of Bernard Bailyn’s students.
 Wood’s Radicalism of the American Revolution (Vintage, 1993) won a Pulitzer and his Creation of the American Republic (University of North Carolina Press, 1969) has had a lasting influence in shaping present-day understandings of the American founding.
 A recent post over at The Junto blog, and a follow-up post by John Fea (Arguing about Gordon Wood), will get you up to speed, more or less, with how some historians evaluate Wood’s achievements.

-But what I want to think about in relation to this issue, instead of the controversy itself, is the way in which the “historiographical operation” has both a political and an ethical dimension.
-The “historiographical operation” is a phrase I’m borrowing from Michel de Certeau.
-Roughly, it’s the practice which constitutes the writing of history.
-In Memory, History, Forgetting (University of Chicago Press, 2004) Paul Ricouer summarizes it as consisting of three phases: the documentary phase, the explanation / understanding phase, and the reception phase.
-Or, in other words, the historiographical operation is a set of practices by which (1) an historian consults various kinds of traces of the past, very often texts deposited in archives; which she then (2) puts various questions to in the attempt to understand and explain some aspect of that past; and is (3) subsequently expressed in a critical narrative eventually read by both a professional and public community.
+Instead of the controversy itself, I want to consider the political and ethical dimensions of what Michel de Certeau called the “historiographical operation.”
+In La mémoire, l’histoire, l’oubli (2003) Paul Ricoeur describes the writing of history as consisting of three phases: the documentary phase, the explanation / understanding phase, and the reception phase.
+In other words, the historiographical operation is a set of practices by which (1) an historian consults various kinds of traces of the past, very often texts deposited in archives; which she then (2) puts various questions to in the attempt to understand and explain some aspect of that past; and is (3) subsequently expressed in a critical narrative eventually read by both a professional and public community.

 Historians today generally write histories as narratives which contain arguments and explanations about the past.
 History writing is like other forms of writing in being figurative—the writing of history draws upon the features of written discourse more generally, such as literary tropes and techniques, to convey its meaning.
 As Ricoeur has very persuasively argued, historical narratives “stand for” the past.
 The function of historiography, however analytical, is to figure our understanding of the past through a selection of and critical inquiry into the traces of the past, which themselves, in some fashion, “stand for” it.
 The very selection of such traces, be they texts, artifacts, paintings, or what have you, and the questions posed to them, immediately brings otherwise mute objects into the world of discourse.
 To ask a question of a trace is to have first selected that trace, a selection which is itself already a part of the historian’s orientation.
 Historians are, like everyone else, individual members of particular societies with specific social roles, expectations, and conventions.
 Historians are also members of various communities which, to an important degree, govern the traces they select for study, the questions they pose to traces of the past, and the figurative-discursive modes in which they tell their stories.
 Perhaps the main question, then, is what constitutes a better or worse explanation or understanding of the past?